floriandejonckheere/mosaik/README.md

 Modular Optimization to Service-oriented Architecture Implementation Kit (MOSAIK)

-MOSAIK is a toolkit for software architects and developers to convert monolithic applications into service-oriented architectures.
+MOSAIK is an automated toolkit for software architects and developers to convert monolithic applications into service-oriented architectures.
 It provides a set of tools to analyze, extract, and refactor monolithic applications into modular monoliths or microservices.

+## Prerequisites

+MOSAIK requires your application to use the [Zeitwerk](https://github.com/fxn/zeitwerk) code loader, and to adhere to Zeitwerk's [file structure](https://github.com/fxn/zeitwerk#file-structure) and [naming conventions](https://github.com/fxn/zeitwerk#zeitwerkinflector).

 ## Installation